When Do Med Supp Plans K, L, M, & N Make Sense?

 • Live in states that don’t allow excess charges

-Plan L is similar to Plan K, but offers a little more protection.
+Med Supp Plan L is similar to Plan K but offers a little more protection.

 Like Plan K, Plan L pays 100 percent of the Part A coinsurance and hospital costs and does not cover the Part B deductible, Part B excess charges, or foreign travel emergency costs.

-Unlike Plan K, Plan L pays 75 percent of each of the remaining Medigap benefits related to Medicare Part A, Part B coinsurance/copayment, blood, and skilled nursing facility care.
+Unlike Plan K, Plan L pays 75 percent of each of the remaining Medicare Supplement benefits related to Medicare Part A, Part B coinsurance/copayment, pints of blood, and skilled nursing facility care.

-Once enrollees meet the annual Part B deductible and the plan’s annual out-of-pocket maximum of $3,530, Plan L pays 100 percent of their covered costs for the rest of the policy year.
+Once enrollees meet the annual Part B deductible and the plan’s annual out-of-pocket maximum of $3,530 ($3,610 in 2025), Plan L pays 100 percent of their covered costs for the rest of the policy year.

 • Have only minor health problems